NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 Electrical inspection and testing

-Certain types of electrical equipment must be regularly inspected and tested by a competent person to identify damage, wear and detect electrical faults.
+Electrical equipment must be regularly inspected and tested by a competent person to identify damage, wear and detect electrical faults.

 If you are a business or employer (or other PCBU) you must make sure that electrical equipment is regularly inspected and tested by a competent person if the electrical equipment: